Trexo Home Insights from Manmeet, CEO and co-founder of Trexo:

 Fast forward to 2023 – our determination has not waivered.
 Our vision is bold and ambitious.
-Our goal is achieving significant, meaningful impact for as many kiddos as possible, through the Trexo Home.
+Our goal is achieving significant, meaningful impact for as many kiddos as possible, through the Trexo Home and Trexo Plus.
 To date, the kiddos in the Trexo community have walked 40 million steps – the equivalent of two trips around the world.

 As we work to achieve this, I’ve personally been asked:

 Why is this machine so expensive?
 Why does it cost as much as a car?
 Are you just another company trying to profit off disability?
 Is Trexo made of gold?

 I wanted to address this and give you the answers you are looking for.

 The reality is, there are a lot of costs associated with building a robotic device as complex as the Trexo.
 I understand that most people don’t realize what goes into building and maintaining a device like this.
 It is different than building a toy robot.
 High quality parts, motors and electronics that run safely and reliably for a long time, are needed.

 After we build the Trexo for your child, customized with the accessories needed, we offer training, goal setting and on-going support.
 Additionally, we offer a comprehensive warranty that covers repairs and maintenance.
 All of this results in significant costs for well trained Customer Success and Support teams.

 The biggest cost however, is the engineering and research and development (R&D) work.